15 Things Broke People Always Seem to Waste Money On

 Expensive Gadgets

-Every year, there’s a new phone, a new watch, a new must-have piece of tech that promises to “change everything.”
-And every year, broke people line up, swipe credit cards, and convince themselves it’s essential.
+Every year there’s a new phone, a new watch, a new gadget that promises to “change everything.”
+And every year, people broke line up with credit cards they can’t afford to swipe.

 Designer Clothing and Accessories

-Some drop hundreds just to wear a label they can’t pronounce and don’t understand, thinking it buys respect.
+Style isn’t the problem, but chasing logos is.
+Broke people drop hundreds just to wear a label they can’t pronounce, thinking it buys respect.
 It doesn’t.
-True confidence isn’t stitched into a pair of sneakers or hanging off a handbag.

 Related Video: Stealth Wealth Tips: Become Rich, Without Anyone Knowing